 The programmes can accurately complete exhausting and data-intensive tasks traditionally performed by humans and in just a fraction of the time.

-This allows solicitors and barristers to build cases without the time-consuming necessity of searching through seemingly endless documents for the information they need.
+This legal technology allows solicitors and barristers to build cases without the time-consuming necessity of searching through seemingly endless documents for the information they need.

 AI in the legal sector